APPH Stock Forecast: All the More Reason to Consider AppHarvest Inc. (APPH) Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -1.49% loss in the last 1 month and extending the period to 3 months gives it a 18.02%, and is 2.84% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.00% over the week and 11.62% over the month.
+The stock witnessed a -7.54% loss in the last 1 month and extending the period to 3 months gives it a 11.23%, and is -1.53% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.09% over the week and 9.57% over the month.

 AppHarvest Inc. (APPH) Analyst Forecasts